A COMPLETE guide on how to make Docker images even smaller

 COPY dir instruction.
 However, removing these 4 instructions will only bring us some KBs of savings.
 That’s not worth the effort.
 What is the bulk of this image?
 Clearly the 6.09GB image layer which already screams that there must be something wrong.

 Since we cannot reduce layers anymore, we need of course think about the actual file changes.
 However, it is important to mention the purpose of this container image: It is meant for our continuous integration (CI) where we build artifacts, e.g. binaries, images and documentation, test source code and artifacts, and deploy artifacts and configurations so one can enjoy the latest Symflower releases, or, you know, fix a bug or two.
 Most of the work is not done inside the image definition, but within the CI pipelines while actually running the image as containers.
-Additionally, this image deals with the whole monorepo, including every single component of our server product, CLI product and editor extensions.
+Additionally, this image deals with the whole monorepo, including every single component of our CLI product and editor extensions.
 Moreover, we have tools installed for monitoring, logging and especially debugging to keep track and investigate every problem that can come up.
 Optimizing this container image will be very hard.

 First, let’s see if ignoring recommended or suggested packages makes a difference for us.
 For this to happen, either every